-What is Grogu and Yoda’s Species Called?
+What Is Grogu and Yoda’s Species Actually Called?

 But that shouldn’t stop us from analyzing everything that we do know about this mysterious species.
-They clearly hold a special place within Star Wars™ lore, and it’s important that we explore every avenue for understanding these unique beings.
+They clearly hold a special place within Star Wars lore, and it’s important that we explore every avenue for understanding these unique beings.

-This makes sense, being that Yoda was the leader of the Jedi Order.
+This makes sense, being that Yoda was the leader of the Jedi Order™.
 He had been a Jedi for most of his 900 years of life.
 And yet, though we know he was a Jedi for a long period of time, we don’t know much about his past.
 All that we know was that he was a great Jedi leader.

 We are aware of one other adult from Yoda’s species.
-Her name was Yaddle, and she appeared in Episode 1: The Phantom Menace.
-She also sat on the Jedi Council, and appeared to share Yoda’s strong connection to the Force.
+Her name was Yaddle™, and she appeared in Episode 1: The Phantom Menace™ as well as Tales of the Jedi™.
+Like Yoda, she also sat on the Jedi Council, and shared Yoda’s strong connection to the Force.

 Grogu appears to be the youngest known member of Yoda’s species.
 He is only 50 years old, and he is still developmentally an infant.
 For the whole first season of The Mandalorian™, they referred to him only as the Child.
 It seems that the species is, for whatever reason, quite slow to age.
 They live much longer than most species, though it’s uncertain exactly how their age shows.

 Yoda was nearly 900 years old when he died, passing peacefully in his sleep.
 Interestingly, his body faded.
-He had become one with the Force.
-In fact, Jedi Master Qui-Gon Jinn had taught Yoda how to become a Force ghost so when the future Force-users and Jedi needed him, he could be a guiding voice.
-He helped Luke Skywalker, even after death.
-He also helped Rey and Kylo Ren, and helped all those who would seek council with the Force.
+He became one with the Force.
+In fact, Jedi Master Qui-Gon Jinn™ previously taught Yoda how to become a Force ghost so when the future Force-users and Jedi needed him, he could be a guiding voice.
+He helped Luke Skywalker™, even after death.
+He also helped Rey™ and Kylo Ren™, and all those who would seek council with the Force.